 Day Brings Back the Night

 Day Brings Back the Night narrates a family story in the first person from the points of view of five characters as it explores the effects of intergenerational trauma and the power of intergenerational love.
 The novel begins in St. Paul, in 1989, with Part I, narrated from the point of view of Helen, a wife and mother, sorting through her papers and photographs, preparing for the move she and her family will make to their new home.
 The sorting brings back memories, and Helen relives her life, the emotional abuse and trauma she experienced, and her relationship with her husband, Tom, whose love saved her.
 In Part II, set in 2006 and narrated from Tom’s point of view, his daughter, Amanda, traps him in his car during their drive from St. Paul to a cabin in the Boundary Waters, so she can confront him with the questions that haunt her about her mother’s disappearance fifteen years earlier.
-Part III, set in that cabin in 2023, is narrated in the first person from the points of view of Tom, his second wife, Grace, Amanda, and her brother, Nicholas.
+Part III, set in that cabin in 2023, is narrated from the points of view of Tom, his second wife, Grace, Amanda, and her brother, Nicholas.
 Plagued by a past that has fractured them, the family struggles to understand, forgive, and remain a family.
 But can they?

 PRAISE FOR DAY BRINGS BACK THE NIGHT